hamk-uas/fieldobservatory-data-schemas/README.md

 # fieldobservatory-data-schemas
 This repository contains JSON data schemas for Field Observatory.
-Initially we try to implement a schema for farm management events using ICASA vocabulary.
+Initially we implement a schema for farm management events using ICASA vocabulary.

 Work in progress.